Assistance programs Montgomery County Ohio and Dayton.

 This organization provides various assistance programs and services for families and individuals who reside in Montgomery, Butler, Darke, Greene, Warren and Preble Counties.
 They offer a wide variety of programs.
 Just a sampling of them include:

-They offer several other programs.
+They offer several other programs, including emergency financial assistance.
 You can contact them at (937) 341-5000 for more info, or read Community Action Partnership of the Greater Dayton.

 Another option is Germantown Community Services.
 This is an all volunteer run assistance program that helps people living in Farmersville and Germantown Ohio with mortgages, food, utilities, heating bills, rent expenses, and prescriptions, and it can even provide holiday needs.
 Dial (937)461-0265.

-The Salvation Army of the Greater Dayton Area runs numerous programs, including financial assistance for utility and energy bills, shelters for homeless men, women and children, rent aid, emergency food and heating bills payment assistance, and social development programs.
+The Salvation Army of the Greater Dayton Area runs numerous programs, including financial assistance for utility and energy bills, shelters for homeless men, women and children, rent aid, emergency food and heating bills payment assistance.
+There are also free school supplies, winter coats, and social development programs.
 Dial (937) 223-1325.
-Find more information.
+More information on Salvation Army assistance in Montgomery County OH.

 East End Community Services Corporation – The not for profit provides emergency financial assistance paying utility bills.
 This includes water, heating, and electric.
 Oftentimes the non-profit agency cannot assist the Montgomery County resident if service has been disconnected.
 Funding is limited.
 Additional assistance offered can include referrals for housing food, and more.
 624 Xenia Avenue, Dayton, Ohio, 45410, dial (937) 259-1898